byronbytes/Tasks/README.md

 ## Gallery
-These images were last taken on v3.0.1 The design may vary for newer versions.
+These images were taken on v3.0.1.
+Designs may vary for newer versions.
-You are allowed to distribute these screenshots for showcase purposes, it is also highly recommended.
+You are allowed to distribute these screenshots for showcase.

 ![image](https://user-images.githubusercontent.com/53088136/146448769-f6b75abe-f8ee-428e-9089-31577f7c1003.png)